 For more than 25 years, Titanic: The Exhibition has traveled the world and welcomed over 3 million visitors across multiple continents.
 Now, its creators present a new and deeply personal way of telling Titanic’s story, one that not only tells of the ship itself, but the stories of those who traveled on it and the human lives forever changed by that fateful night.

-Following a highly successful North American premier in Quebec, Canada, that had more than 400,000 visitors, Titanic: The Human Story is now coming to the United States for the very first, and limited time in Austin, 11000 Middle Fiskville Rd.
+Following a highly successful North American premier in Quebec, Canada, that had more than 400,000 visitors, Titanic.
+The Human Story has arrived in the United States for the very first, and limited time in Austin, 11000 Middle Fiskville Rd.
+The exhibition strips away Hollywood myth and speculative legend to focus on what truly matters: the people on board.

-9 April 2026 10:00 + more dates
+8 June 2026 10:00 + more dates

-Created in collaboration with renowned Titanic historian Claes-Göran Wetterholm, Titanic.
+Created in collaboration with renowned historian Claes-Göran Wetterholm, Titanic.
 The Human Story isn’t just a display of facts, it’s a journey through the lives of the passengers and crew who walked the decks of the RMS Titanic in 1912.

-The exhibition explores the hopes, dreams, politics, and social inequalities of the era.
-It paints a vivid portrait of a world in transition, allowing guests to connect with the passengers not as distant historical figures, but as real people with ambitions, families, and futures.
+The exhibition explores the hopes, dreams, politics and social inequalities of the era.
+It paints a vivid portrait of a world in transition, allowing guests to connect with the passengers not as distant historical figures, but as real people with ambitions, families and futures.

 The evocative storytelling is accompanied by over 200 authentic artifacts and recreations from the Titanic and its sister ship, the Olympic.
-These powerful objects, including passengers’ keepsakes, personal belongings, photographs, and handwritten letters, help bridge the past and present, creating a moving connection across more than a century of time.
+These powerful objects, including passengers’ keepsakes, personal belongings, photographs, and handwritten letters, help bridge the past and present, creating a powerful connection across more than a century of time.
 They also offer the intimate opportunity to understand the disaster through the eyes of those who lived it.

 Jessica M. ⭐⭐⭐⭐⭐ “My family and I really enjoyed this well organized and thought out exhibition.
 It was like walking through a documentary and we felt as if we really got to know some of the passengers personally by the end.
 We loved it!”